-Neither the State nor any person may discriminate against any person directly or indirectly, or discriminate on any of the protected characteristics.
+Neither the State nor any person may discriminate directly or indirectly against any person based on any of the protected characteristics.

 Direct and Indirect Discrimination

 (1) Direct discrimination shall be deemed to occur where any person is treated less favourably than another is, has been or would be treated in a comparable situation, due to any of the protected characteristics.
 It also includes detrimental acts or omissions on the basis of protected characteristics where there is no comparable similar situation.